 Metformin is absorbed incompletely and predominantly from the small intestine, with fecal recovery being about 30% of an oral dose.
 Oral absorption of metformin occurs within 6 hours, with an expected bioavailability of 50 to 60%.
 The drug is stable, does not bind to plasma proteins and is excreted unchanged in the urine.

-The difference between absorbed and available drug may reflect minor presynaptic clearance of the drug or binding to the intestinal wall.
+The difference between absorbed and available drugs may reflect minor presynaptic clearance of the drug or binding to the intestinal wall.
 Concomitant food intake may slightly impair metformin absorption.
 The plasma concentrations are up to 2 µg/ml 1 to 2 hours after an oral dose of 500 to 1000 mg.

 Metformin is rapidly eliminated by renal excretion.
 Although the half-life of metformin is prolonged in patients with kidney impairment, no specific dosage adjustments have been recommended.
 During controlled clinical trials, maximum metformin plasma levels do not exceed 5 µg/ml – even at maximum doses.